syndicate-storage/syndicate/README.md

 Syndicate
 =========

 Syndicate is the virtual private cloud storage system that scales.
-You pick any combination of local disk, cloud storage, and network caches, and use Syndicate to turn them into an always-on, scalable read/write storage medium tailored to you and your application's needs.
-Syndicate keeps your data private to you and the people you authorize, and employs strong cryptography to prevent anyone else from accessing it.
+You pick any combination of local storage, cloud storage, CDNs, and HTTP caches, and use Syndicate to turn them into an always-on, scalable read/write storage system tailored to your application's needs.

 Why use Syndicate?
 ------------------

 Syndicate is **decentralized**.
-You can distribute your Syndicate instance across multiple clouds, multiple local networks, and multiple devices.
+You can distribute Syndicate across multiple clouds, multiple local networks, and multiple devices.
 Syndicate is not tied to any specific provider.

 Syndicate is **scalable**.
-You can use Syndicate to share data across just your personal devices, or you can use it to distribute terabytes of data to millions of people.
-All you have to do is give it enough cloud storage and network caches to do so.
+You can use Syndicate to share a few files across just your personal devices, or you can use it to distribute terabytes of data to millions of people.

+Syndicate is **flexible**.
+It doesn't matter what underlying storage and caches you give to Syndicate; Syndicate will combine them all into a single, virtual cloud that looks and acts the same regardless of your choices.
+Syndicate offers a simple but powerful driver model that lets you add support for more back-ends and define file-specific storage policies with minimal effort.

+Syndicate is **private**.
+Syndicate gives you automatic end-to-end encryption on a per-file basis, such that only your endpoints can see the data.
+The underlying cloud storage and caches only see ciphertext.

 Syndicate is **secure**.
-Syndicate implements a trustworthy storage abstraction layer, forming a narrow waist between you and your storage.
-Syndicate components rely on strong, proven cryptography to authenticate to you and to one another, and employ a novel certificate distribution algorithm that keeps unauthorized users away from your data.
+Syndicate prevents unauthorized access and components rely on strong, proven cryptography to authenticate to you and to one another.
+It is tamper-resistent and lets you quickly add and revoke access to your data on a per-user, per-host, and per-file basis.

-Syndicate is **private**.
-Syndicate gives you automatic end-to-end encryption over whatever underlying storage and caches you use.
-Only your endpoints can read data.

-Syndicate is **extensible**.
-You can control how Syndicate manages file data.
-Syndicate lets you set storage-level policies in the form of simple Python scripts, which let you define exactly what Syndicate does with your data.

-Syndicate is **consistent**.
-Even though it uses network caches to help deliver your data to readers, it employs a novel consistency protocol to ensure that your readers do not hit stale cache data.
-In doing so, it lets you leverage unmodified caching proxies and CDNs without having to rely on them to honor your HTTP cache control directives.

 Building